mintutu/leetcode-country-ranking/README.md

 ![Screenshot](https://i.ibb.co/RBd6z6x/Screen-Shot-2019-07-14-at-22-29-29.png)

+I'm not good at frontend web development, so it would be great if you could help me to improve.

-### Usage at Local
+### Development at Local
-In case, you want to build your own crawler.
+In case, you want to build your own website.
 Run these steps at your local machine:
 ```
 #Step 1: Run docker for the environment
 docker-compose up -d

-#Step 2: Set up the environment variables
-export MONGODB_URI="mongodb://root:example@localhost:27017/"

-#Step 3: Download dependencies
+#Step 2: Download dependencies
 pip3 install -r requirements.txt

 #Step 3: Run heroku at local